• Training

 • First, a platform for those with an idea they want to share,

-• And second, a recognized space for those seeking new ideas to listen.
+• Second, it is a recognized space for those seeking new ideas to listen.

-Which raises the question: given how successful the TED format has been at bringing new ideas to a broad and interested audience, isn’t this something your business should be trying too?
+This raises the question: Given how successful the TED format has been at bringing new ideas to a broad and interested audience, isn’t this something your business should be trying, too?

 While every business aspires to innovate, the pressures of quarterly earnings and near-term goals often leave individual employees with no time to look back at the big picture.
-Worse, even when some new moment of inspiration is had, few if any organizations have a means for employees to press for change.
+Worse, even when some new moment of inspiration occurs, few, if any, organizations have a means for employees to press for change.
 The best they can do is send an email up the chain of command and hope.

-That’s left a history littered with companies like the once-venerable Kodak — organizations that followed their own P&L statements right out of existence, as they diligently managed expenses but failed to recognize their market shifting.
+That’s left a history littered with companies like the once-venerable Kodak—organizations that followed their own P&L statements right out of existence, diligently managing expenses but failing to recognize their market shifting.

 While the need organizations face to actively support long-term innovation is a great one, a powerful solution may in fact be small.
 TED has cast the form for how big thinkers and ideas seekers can come together.
 Instituting your own TED-like program can be an easy way to apply a familiar process to supporting the next great big ideas in your organization.

-Creating an internal TED-style event series can help daylight niches and markets, opportunities and threats, new tech and creative solutions.
-It can give your people a place to pitch ideas for new initiatives and give your execs an easy place to turn to for innovation.
+Creating an internal TED-style event series can help illuminate niches and markets, opportunities and threats, new tech, and creative solutions.
+It can also give your people a place to pitch ideas for new initiatives and give your executives an easy place to turn for innovation.

 Regular TED-style events provide innovators with a clear process